Won Europe Today

 On Friday,

-• The Stoxx 600 snapped its 10-week positive streak, closing almost 0.5% lower, in line with its 21-DMA.
-Next support is at its February 12 high (547; -1%).
+• The Stoxx 600 ended the session flat.
+It tested support at its 10-DMA.
+Next support is at its 21-DMA (-0.6%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Six of the 16 indices we track closed in the green.
-Seven indices are in a Confirmed Uptrend, eight in an Uptrend Under Pressure, and one in a Downtrend.
-The average distribution day count stood at 4.6.
+• Nine of the 16 markets we track closed in the red.
+Seven are in a Confirmed Uptrend, one in an Uptrend Under Pressure, four in a Rally Attempt, and four in a Downtrend.

-• Of the 25 European Focus List names, 23 ideas are trading above their 200-DMA, while 12 ideas are trading above their 50-DMA.
+• All 25 European Focus List names are trading above their 200-DMA, while22 names are trading above their 50-DMA.

 Won Global View